pilars-protocols/pilars/src/links.md

 [Protocol 2.3]: ./#2.3 "For each Storage Object, include at least one license document linked from the metadata using the appropriate  property for a  ‘license’  from the core vocabulary (eg http://schema.org/license), setting out in plain language how data may be used and/or redistributed and by whom (CARE (all) & FAIR-R1.1.)."

-[Protocol 2.3.1]: ./#2.3.1 "It is critical that data that does not have an Open Access or public domain license is not exposed via a portal without access controls and that confidential licenses themselves are not disseminated.Licensing may change, be withdrawn and new licenses added over time."
+[Protocol 2.3.1]: ./#2.3.1 "It is critical that data that does not have an Open Access or public domain license is not exposed via a portal without access controls and that confidential licenses themselves are not disseminated.
+Licensing may change, be withdrawn and new licenses added over time."

 [Protocol 2.3.2]: ./#2.3.2 "Documentation about licenses for deposit and archive-wide accession policies may also be stored with an object"